Become a Master Food Preserver!

 What does the training program include?

 The University of California provides approximately 50 hours of training in food safety and preservation.
 Preservation methods addressed include canning, dehydrating, and freezing.
 Safe food handling and storage will be an important component of the class as well.
+We include food for the lessons, a manual, name tag, and apron.

 Where do the classes take place?